criscara-dev/dendron-template/vault/salesforce-platform.visualforce.md

 ```

 > Summary:
-Development Mode for Visualforce is only available in Salesforce Classic
+    - Development Mode for Visualforce is only available in Salesforce Classic
-Test early, test often, test everything.
+    - Test early, test often, test everything.

 ---

 | classic | Lightning experience |
 ---------|----------|
 | VF 'own' the page | VF run in an HTML 'iframe' |
-The point here is: Lightning Experience (/lightning) is in change of the request.
+==The point here is: Lightning Experience (/lightning) is in charge of the request.==
 Session maintenance
 - $Api.Session_ID
 A “session” is basically some kind of token that your browser re-uses from request to request so that you don’t need to enter your username and password everytime.